Reflections: An Edgewater Art Experience (2020)

 For the project in Edgewater, we will be taking photos of everyday Edgewater residents to create a photo collage with the words we all live here.
-The collage will be installed on a wall in Edgewater in the spring of 2019.
+The collage will be installed on a wall in Edgewater in the summer of 2020.

 1346 W. Devon